8 Easy Ways To Be An Effective Parent During A Crisis

-Parents around the world have been constantly adapting while learning to parent in a crisis.
+Parents around the world have been constantly adapting while learning to parent no matter what life throws at them.
 It's a difficult learning process.
-Thanks to late-stage capitalism, climate crisis, and oppressor culture, there's no real end in sight, which can make you wonder how you and your family will get through this.
+Thanks to late-stage capitalism, climate crisis, income disparity, ongoing wars and conflicts (and more), it often feels like there's no real end in sight, which can make you wonder how you and your family will get through this.

 Here’s how to stay strong as a parent during a crisis.